 When asked for feedback, over 90% said they preferred to use an AI exercise like Jenny rather than a video exercise, an overwhelming vote for AI.
 “This is something that will take us one step ahead in our effort to provide more knowledge and, of course, the skillset,” said Sagy.
 “This is the main thing.
 You give them a skillset and a sandbox, a safe area where they can make tons of mistakes and correct them.”

-Running a pilot sales coaching program isn’t the same as including something as part of your regular sales coaching cadence.
+Running a pilot sales training program isn’t the same as including something as part of your regular sales training cadence.
 Sagy has since been using Second Nature to roll out a new exercise every month, requesting sales people and sales engineers to complete the exercises as part of their weekly “boost.”

 Second Nature’s API automatically updates the LMS with data and it’s all integrated with the active directory, so each manager can enter the system to see a heat map showing their team and where they are with the different solutions.

 “It’s an amazing tool because it provides the first line managers with the information they need on what to invest, where to invest, in terms of knowledge and skills,” comments Sagy.